V-Cent/TTE/docs/tech/todps2.md

 **Collector's Book Bonus**: Maxed Collectors book gives you 15 of every item after beating the final boss.
 :::

-**Dash Lock**: After doing a ground dash on a chain (outside of chains you can link ground dashes after any action other than spells/ground dash) you can only dash again after a back step or after touching the ground without doing any moves. "wavedashing" (jumping then dashing to the ground) can be a good option for enemies too far away for a single dash (as long as they're ground enemies with normal height).
+**Dash Lock**: After doing a ground dash on a chain (outside of chains you can link ground dashes after any action other than spells and a ground dash) you can only dash again after a back step or after touching the ground without doing any moves. "wavedashing" (jumping then dashing to the ground) can be a good option for enemies too far away for a single dash (as long as they're ground enemies with normal height), since it does not have the same penalties of the ground dash.

 **Dash Direction**: To dash to an enemy, always do the input to the direction your character is facing.
 Including when you mix-up an enemy during a jump or chain.
 This is also important if you want to backstep after jumping over an enemy, since you would have to first dash towards the enemy (cancelling the landing animation) and then away from it (finally backstepping).